Diagnosis: Soar

 The Decision Cycle (top-level pipeline)

 All five forward phases functional.
 Elaboration rules compute abstractions and propose operators (§2.2.1–2.2.2).
-Evaluation rules create better/worse/best/worst/numeric preferences (§2.2.3); the fixed decision procedure processes rejections first, ranks survivors only if needed (§2.3).
-Soft-max available for numeric preferences (§5, fn.5).
+Evaluation rules create reject, better/worse, best/worst, and numeric preferences (§2.2.3).
+The fixed decision procedure processes rejects before ranking, then chooses a single operator or declares an impasse (§2.3).
+Soar supports Q-learning, SARSA, and eligibility traces for numeric preferences (§5, fn.5).

-The elaboration phase fires rules in parallel waves — “a common progression that starts with a wave of elaboration rule firings, followed by a wave of operator proposal, and finally a wave of operator evaluation” (§2.2, p.5).
-These waves are causally dependent: evaluation can’t fire until proposals exist.
+The elaboration phase fires rules in parallel waves: “a common progression that starts with a wave of elaboration rule firings, followed by a wave of operator proposal, and finally a wave of operator evaluation” (§2.2, p.5).
+Evaluation can’t fire until proposals exist.
 Laird confirmed in correspondence that “the results of this overall phase would be exactly the same if the roles were split and run sequentially.”
-Rejection before ranking, implemented through causal dependencies rather than explicit phases.
+Causally dependent rather than explicitly sequenced.

 Working memory “maintains an agent’s situational awareness, including perceptual input, intermediate reasoning results, active goals, hypothetical states, and buffers” (§1, p.2).
 Justification-based truth maintenance (§2.2, p.5) provides automatic retraction: I-supported structures retract when their creating rule no longer matches.
 Working memory doesn’t rank and doesn’t learn.
 That’s by design.